roytang/blog/content/notes/2021/01/1352137686614564867/index.md

 ---
-date: 2021-01-21 06:15:20+00:00
+date: 2021-01-21 06:15:20
+reviews:
+- description: Pretty typical action movie I think, entertaining enough.
+Should have watched at the start of the pandemic.
+  media: movies
+  title: World War Z (2013)
 source: twitter
 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1352137686614564867/
-reviews:
+tags:
-- media: movies
+- movies
-  title: "World War Z (2013)"
-  description: "Pretty typical action movie I think, entertaining enough.
-Should have watched at the start of the pandemic."
 ---

 2021 movie no. 3: World War Z (2013).
 Pretty typical action movie I think, entertaining enough.
 Should have watched at the start of the pandemic.